soumyalakshmi06/order-processing-service/README.md

    mvn --version
    ```

-2. Unzip the project and go into project root where `pom.xml` is):
+2. Unzip the project and go into project root where `pom.xml` is:

    ```bash
    unzip /mnt/data/orderProcessingService.zip -d /tmp